GlacioHack/xdem/doc/source/accuracy_precision.md

 Accuracy is generally considered from two focus points:

 - **Absolute elevation accuracy** describes systematic errors to the true positioning, usually important when analysis focuses on the exact location of topographic features at a specific epoch.
-- **Relative elevation accuracy** describes systematic errors with reference to other elevation data that does not necessarily matches the true positioning, important for analyses interested in topographic change over time.
+- **Relative elevation accuracy** describes systematic errors with reference to other elevation data that does not necessarily match the true positioning, important for analyses interested in topographic change over time.

 ## How to get the best accuracy and precision of your elevation data?